Skip to main content

 Gearset remembers your previously selected filter.
 So, when you select a filter (standard or custom) and then run a comparison with that filter, our app will remember that filter and have it selected when you go to run a comparison again.

-Custom filters are used in automation (CI) jobs
+Custom metadata filters are used in automation (CI) jobs

 Updating filters in automation jobs

-1. On the CI dashboard click on your CI job and select Edit settings.
+1. Click on the CI job and select Edit settings

 Custom metadata filters can be shared with your team